scm-manager/scm-editor-plugin/docs/en/create-and-edit/index.md

 ---
 ![Create new text file](assets/fileEditor.png)

 To create or modify a text file, the editor opens.
 The editor supports syntax highlighting for all common languages and file formats.

-The editor offers these information and interactions:
+The editor offers this information and interactions:

 - **Selected branch:** The file will be created or modified by a commit on this branch.
 - **Path:** The path where the file will be created.
 (When modifying a file, this field cannot be edited.)